ArchipelagoMW/Archipelago/worlds/openrct2/docs/en_OpenRCT2.md

 ## Items

-Rides, scenery, rules, and a variety of new items have been placed in the unlock shop.
+Rides, scenery, rules, and a variety of new items have been placed in the unlock shop or around the multiworld.

 ### Custom Goals

 The Archipelago plugin allows players to create their own custom scenario objectives.
 These can be stacked for added challenge.
 The goals are:

 Guests: Requires a minimum guest count in your park to win.